Toronto Travel Guide

 8 August 2017

-Did you know that Jet Always offers direct flights every day from Amsterdam to Toronto?
-Starting from €402, you can book an economy class return ticket to Toronto (all inclusive).
-It the my first time flying with Jet Airways and together we made a video in Toronto that you can view above.
-In the video I tell all about Your Little Black Book and my findings in the new cities that I’ve visited for work.
+Did you know you can fly direct from Amsterdam to Toronto daily with Jet Airways?
+You can book an economy class return ticket to Toronto (all-inclusive) starting from €402.
+I flew with Jet Airways for the first time.
+Jet Airways And together we filmed the video you can watch above in Toronto.
+In it, I talk about Your Little Black Book and my discoveries in the new cities I visit for work.

 Drake Hotel Toronto